ankurk91/wp-google-analytics/readme.txt

 == Description ==

-Track your WordPress website with Google Analytics .
+Track your WordPress website with Google Analytics service.

-This plugin has not been submitted to WordPress Plugin Directory yet.
-It is in beta stage, please use this plugin at your own risk.
-I will update the plugin as soon as i got some free time.

 = Some Features =
 * Simplest user interface
 * Most light weight plugin
 * Support Universal Google and Classic Analytics
+* Using untouched and latest tracking code by Google
 * Choose where to place your tracking code
 * Control code priority
 * Choose to disable tracking if user logged in